DJ Max Fever: Gameplay

 A player chooses a song, a video will start to play in the background, and the gear screen will display falling notes.
-As the notes cross the line in the gear, player must hit the corresponding button, to score points.
+As the notes cross the line in the gear, the player must hit the corresponding button, to score points.
 The objective of the game is to earn a high score and ranks in order to unlock more items such as avatars, songs, gears and more.

 In terms of gameplay, DJ Max Fever is similar to other music games like Beatmania.
 When the notes are pressed in time, the combo counter will increase, missing the note will cause the combo counter to "break" which will reset the combo.
 As that combo count climbs, a Fever Gauge will fill.
 When the Fever bar is full, tapping X will double the combo and score, then triple if it is maintained properly and will continue to increase.
 On the right side of the screen is the healthbar.
 Once it's depleted, the game is over.
 There are 50 songs to go through and there are many varieties of songs to choose from, ranging from Techno to Pop, Rock to Hip-Hop, and more.